-The IRS requires businesses to file a copy of the 1099 form with them and mail another copy directly to the so-called “independent contractor” – typically, a service provider – so that the IRS is able to predict how much tax revenue they can expect from self-employed individuals.
+The IRS requires businesses to file a copy of the 1099 form with them and mail another copy directly to the independent contractor so that the IRS can predict how much tax revenue to expect from self-employed individuals.

 The 1099-MISC is also used to report royalties, prizes, and awards over $10.

 When Do You Need to Send a 1099-MISC Form to Service Providers?

 It can be a bit confusing to know exactly when you need to send the form.
 The IRS stipulates that a business is responsible for sending a 1099-MISC form when someone provides “rents, services (including parts and materials), prizes and awards, or other income payments.”